ongres/stackgres/stackgres-k8s/e2e/README.md

 * `K8S_USE_INTERNAL_REPOSITORY`: Allow to bypass local docker repository and pull images directly to internal Kubernetes repository (only if `$E2E_ENV` support it).
 * `KIND_CONTAINERD_CACHE_PATH`: Allow to set a local path to use as containerd's repository for kind environment.
 Doing so will allow to re-use the repository among restart of kind even with different versions.
 * `K8S_FROM_DIND`: Set to true to use docker internal IPs for kubernetes configuration to access the kind cluster (some systems like macos or windows will not work with this but it is useful to run e2e in docker).
+This is only tested with docker.
 * `SKIP_SPEC_INSTALL`: Set this to true to skip call of function `e2e_test_install` (default: false).
 * `SKIP_SPEC_UNINSTALL`: Set this to true to skip call of function `e2e_test_uninstall` (default: false).